Wavelet-Based Density Estimation for Persistent Homology: Discussion

 In general, wavelet transforms provide a multiresolution representation that is especially useful for signal decomposition and processing \citep{mallat1989}.
 Thanks to their multiresolution representational properties, cascades of filters implementing wavelet transforms have been incorporated in convolutional neural networks, showing advantages in several settings \citep{bruna2013,pedersen2022}, and have been proposed as a mathematical framework to analyze deep convolutional architectures \citep{mallat2016}.
 Multiresolution representations of the distribution of persistence diagrams are a promising perspective for further studies for their potential to gain a better understanding of the topology of complex datasets by enabling multiscale separation and the discovery of scale invariant features.
 These advantages may be incorporated in the advancement and development of machine learning algorithms for persistence diagrams.

 Finally, the Haar basis is the simplest wavelet basis, but other bases, such as Symmlet wavelets, are often more suitable to approximate smooth functions.
-The investigation on convergence can be extended to studying different wavelet transforms, such as Symmlet and Daubechies wavelets and Coiflets \citep{hardle2012wavelets,daubechies1992ten}.
-The majority of wavelet-based density estimation approaches rely on the empirical estimate of the wavelet series coefficients, as we did in this work, but it is also possible to take into account cases where the basis coefficients are learnt via parametric estimators such as maximum likelihood (see e.g., \cite{peter2008}).
+In particular, choosing an appropriate wavelet basis can lead to a sparser representation thanks to the regularity of the function to be estimated.
+Also the investigation on convergence could be extended to studying different wavelet transforms, such as Symmlet and Daubechies wavelets and Coiflets \citep{hardle2012wavelets,daubechies1992ten}.
+These studies, however, would require alternative proof techniques since the construction employed here does not immediately extend to other types of wavelets.
+The majority of wavelet-based density estimation approaches rely on the empirical estimate of the wavelet series coefficients, as we did in this work, but it is also possible to take into account cases where the basis coefficients are learned via parametric estimators such as maximum likelihood (see, e.g., \citep{peter2008}).